Zurihaqi/nestjs-ws-mongodb/README.md

 - POST /auth/register: Register a new user
 - POST /auth/login: Login and get a JWT token
+- GET /chat: Get all chat history of the currently logged in user
+- GET /chat/{recipientId}: Get chat history by a specific recipient
 - WebSocket (sendMessage): Send messages to specific users

 Swagger docs in http://localhost:3000/api